Before You Start: What You'll Need

 Negotiate Better Terms

 Even if you can't change suppliers, you may be able to negotiate better rates with your current provider, especially when contracts come up for renewal.
-Give them a call and see what they can do.
-You may need to get permission from your neighbours or a Letter of Authority form before they will renegotiate.
+Give them a call — you may need a Letter of Authority from your neighbours first.
 Remember that for a standard domestic bulk tank, the CMA Order limits exclusive contract lengths to two years, which gives you strong leverage when negotiating.

 Improve Energy Efficiency

-Focus on reducing consumption through better insulation, boiler upgrades, smart heating controls, and heating behaviour changes.
-These savings are often more achievable than supplier changes.
-Turning down your heating by just 1 degree can save you a significant amount of money per year.
-You could also consider upgrading your boiler or looking into alternative options such as an efficient LPG boiler or a heat pump.
+Focus on reducing consumption through better insulation, boiler upgrades, smart heating controls, and behaviour changes.
+Turning down your heating by just 1 degree can save a significant amount annually.

 Work with nearby LPG metered estates or developments to increase collective bargaining power when negotiating with suppliers.

-Consider hiring an energy consultant or broker who specialises in LPG contracts.
-They can navigate the complex supplier landscape and negotiate better terms on behalf of your estate.
+An energy consultant or broker who specialises in LPG contracts can navigate the complex supplier landscape and negotiate better terms on behalf of your estate.

 Common Challenges and Solutions

 Solution: Plan ahead.
-Mark contract renewal dates in your calendar and start the review process 6-12 months before expiry to allow time for proper comparison and negotiation.
-For single domestic tanks, remember the CMA Order limits new exclusive contracts to a two-year duration.
+Mark contract renewal dates in your calendar and start the review process 6–12 months before expiry.
+For single domestic tanks, the CMA Order limits new exclusive contracts to two years.

-Solution: Work with suppliers who can adapt to existing infrastructure or factor upgrade costs into your comparison.
-Some suppliers may fund infrastructure improvements for longer contracts, as they take on the responsibility for the safe maintenance of the tank.
+Solution: Work with suppliers who can adapt to existing infrastructure, or factor upgrade costs into your comparison.
+Some suppliers may fund infrastructure improvements for longer contracts.

 Solution: Present clear financial benefits and address concerns about service disruption.
 Use our calculator to show potential savings in pounds and pence.

 Solution: Request total cost projections based on historical usage.
-Compare like-for-like scenarios rather than just headline unit rates.
-Ensure you know the cost implications of any Transfer Fees if you are breaking a contract.
+Compare like-for-like scenarios rather than just headline unit rates, and ensure you understand any Transfer Fee implications.